 NEW SERIES .- NEW FEATURES .- NEW TYPE.
-Morris and Willis, Editors.

-new series of this widely circulated family A newspaper, will be commenced on the fifth day of January next-printed on fine paper and new type.
-With the January number will begin the publication of a series of beautiful original works of fact and fiction written expressly for the Home Journal, by the best authors of America .-The first of these is from the facilo pen of a wellknown and highly gifted author, and is a powerful y written, startling, mysteriou.. and exeply interesting history of courtship and married life.
-This charmin story will be succeeded by others of a similar de ecription, several of which are already in prepar ation.
-All the former peculiar features of the pa per, which have given it a wide-world reputation will be continued, while the several new ones wil add infinite variety to its already diversified pages Among them are a number of fresh, spicy, amusing, original sketches, which smack and relish of the wit, humor, raciness brilliancy, and sparkle of the times.
-As heretofore, no labor or expense will be spared to maintain the high reputation of the Home Journal, which is everywhere, both at home and abroad, acknowledged to be the most refined and elegant repertory of literature and the arts on this side of the sea, and the best and cheapest family newspaper in the world.
-As no more copies of the new series will be printed than are ordered those who desire to begin with the commencement of the volume will be able to do so by forwarding their subscriptions without delay.
+Morris and Willis, Editors. new series of this widely circulated family newspaper, will be commenced on the fifth day of January next-printed on fine paper and new type.
+With the January number will begin the publication of a series of beautiful original works of fact and fiction written expressly for the Home Journal, by the best authors of America.
+The first of these is from the facile pen of a wellknown and highly gifted author, and is a powerful-ly written, startling, mysteriou, and deeply interesting history of courtship and married life.
+This charmin story will be succeeded by others of a similar de scription, several of which are already in prepar ation.
+All the former peculiar features of the pa per, which have given it a wide-world reputation will be continued, while the several new ones wil add infinite variety to its already diversified pages Among them are a number of fresh, spicy, amus ing, original sketches, which smack and relish of he wit, humor, raciness brilliancy, and sparkle of the times.
+As heretofore, no labor or expense will be spared to maintain the high reputation of the Home Journal, which is everywhere, both at home and abroad, acknowledged to be the most refined and elegant repertory of literature and the arts on his side of the sea, and the best and cheapest family newspaper in the world.
+As no more copies the new series will be printed than are ordered those who desire to begin with the commencement of the volume will be able to do so by forwarding heir subscriptions without delay.

-TERMS. - For one copy, \$2. for three copies, \$5 -or one copy for three years, \$5; for a club of of seven copies, \$10; for a club of fifteen copies, \$20; and at that rate for a larger club-always in
+TERMS. - For one copy, \$2, for three copies, \$5 or one copy for three years, \$5; for a club of seven copies, \$10; for a club of fifteen copies, \$20; and at that rate for a larger club-always in advance.

-MORRIS AND WILLIS.
-Editors and Proprietors, 107 Fulton St., N. Y.
+MORRIS AND WILLIS, Editors and Proprietors 107 Fulton St., N. Y.

-THE SATURDAY MORNING POST.
-The best Family Newspaper in WESTERN PENN SYLVANIA, and the only Democratic Union Sheet in Pittsburgh.
+THE SATURDAY MORNING POST, The best Family Newspaper in WESTERN PENN SYLVANIA, and the only Democratic Union She in Pittsburgh.

 ESTABLISHED IN 1804.

-It contains all the current news of the day, relia ble Monetary, arker, and Commercial reports, and a choice selection of Tales.
-Poetry.
-Illerary and Scientific Articles, Valuable Statistical information, Agricultural News. &c.
+It contains all the current news of the day, relia ble Monetary, arket, and Commercial reports and a choice selection of Tales, Poetry, Literary and Scientific Articles, Valuable Statistical information.
+Agricultural News. &c.

 Also-The Latest Telegraphic News.

-Embracing every important item of News, Foreign and Lounestic, Congressional inclinence, Legisla. tive Proceedings. &c.
+Embracing every important sitem of News, Foreign and Danestic, Congressional Intelligence, Legislative Proceedings, &c.
 TERMS \$1 PER ANNUM for a single copy or 11 copies for one year for \$10.

-Address JAMES P. B. Address JAMES P. BARR, Editor and Proprietor, Corner Fifth and Wood Sts., Pittsburgh, Pa.
+Address JAMES P. BARR, Editor and Proprietor.
+Corner Fifth and Wood Sts., Pittsburgh, Pa.

 Send your money by mail at my risk.

-MME.
+The MME.
 DEMOREST'S QUARTERLY MIRROR of FASHIONS Great Improvements.

-HE Summer number will contain four large and splendid Fashion-plates, three full-sized Pat-terns, comprising the New French Waist, an Elegant Sleeve, and a Misses Sack, together with nearly 100 Engravings of all to Aventure are Summer & nucle Cloaks, Trimmings, Children's Drises, Elc., and valuable information to Milliners, Dress Makers, Mothers and Ladies generally, presenting the largest and best Fashion Magazine in the World, published 473 Broadway, and sold everywhere at 25 cents, or sent by mail rost freet on receipt of the amount, yearly \$1 with the following valuable premium.
+THE Summer number will contain four large and splendid Fashion-plates, three full-sized Paterns, comprising the New French Waist, an Elegant Sleeve, and a Misses Sack, togother with nearly 100 Engravings of all to Account to Summe.
+A nnett, Cloaks, Trimmings, Childen's Druits, Etc., and valuable information to Milliners, Dress Makers, Mothers and Ladies generally, presenting the largest and best Fashion Magazine in the World, published 473 Broadway, and sold everywhere at 25 cents, or sent by mail rost free, on receipt of the amount, yearly \$1 with the following valuable premium.